AmirBenAmara/builtrix-energy-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.

+# requirements

+Node js 14.x or higher

+# Getting started

+Run `npm install` to install project dependencies
+Run `npm start` and browse the project on `http://localhost:4200/` make sure the backend `backend-energy-app` is running with nodejs and MongoDB

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding